-And yet there is much that is bright and beautiful in the culture and natural attractions of Belarus.
-Beyond the clean lines of its capital, Minsk, the tiny towns and villages of Belarus are living museums of medieval life, and the national parks contain mysterious forests, murky bogs and swamps, thousands of smooth lakes and a fascinating array of unspoilt eco-systems, fauna and flora.
+Beyond the geometric designs of its capital Minsk, the tiny towns and villages of Belarus have charming medieval atmospheres.
+Its national parks contain mysterious forests, murky bogs and swamps, with thousands of smooth lakes and a fascinating array of unspoilt ecosystems, fauna and flora.

-Visitors are encouraged to enjoy the great outdoors in the Vitebsk Region, where there are almost 50 designated tourist routes involving hiking, cycling, boating and plenty of chances for hunting and fishing.
-Hotels and health spas offer rest and relaxation, and there is even a calendar of art and music festivals in the region.
+Visitors are encouraged to enjoy the great outdoors in the Vitebsk Region, where there are almost 50 designated tourist routes involving hiking, cycling, boating, hunting, and fishing.
+While hotels and health spas offer rest and relaxation, there are also art and music festivals throughout the region.

 Become our Belarus Travel Expert